Kokubunji Temple (Echizen City)

-By imperial decree issued by Emperor Shōmu in 741, a Kokubunji temple was built in Takefu, where the provincial capital was located.
-Today, it stands modestly beside the Sōja Grand Shrine, but at the time of its founding, Echizen was a large province encompassing Kaga as well.
-It is thought that the Kokubunji temple was also a magnificent structure occupying vast grounds.
-The principal image is a seated statue of Tenpai Yakushi Nyorai, attributed to the Nara-period monk Gyōki.
-It is a secret Buddha and cannot be viewed at any time.
+By imperial decree issued by Emperor Shomu in 741, Kokubunji Temple was built in Takefu (present-day Echizen City), where the provincial capital was located.
+Today, it stands modestly beside the Soja Grand Shrine, but at the time of its founding, Echizen (present-day northern Fukui Prefecture) was a large province encompassing Kaga as well.
+It is thought that Kokubunji Temple was also a magnificent structure occupying vast grounds.
+The principal image is a seated statue of Tenpai Yakushi Nyorai, said to be the work of the Nara period monk Gyoki.
+It is a secret Buddha and cannot always be seen.

 - Area